2230 words

 cat ~/Library/Group\ Containers/group.com.docker/settings.json | grep -i network

-• Security: As a sandboxed runtime, gVisor offers better protection against vulnerabilities.
+• Security: It’s sandboxed, which means better protection against vulnerabilities.

-• Resource Efficiency: gVisor consumes fewer resources than VPNKit, optimizing your Mac’s performance.
+• Resource Efficiency: It uses fewer resources than VPNKit, so your Mac has more to spare.

 Networking Benchmarks#